Education Research Current About VU Amsterdam NL

 Internal safety hotlines

-VU Amsterdam has two safety hotlines where you can report any physically or socially unsafe situation, also after the fact.
+VU Amsterdam has various safety hotlines where you can report any physically or socially unsafe situation, also after the fact.
 All reports are treated confidentially.

 This page provides information on what you can do if: